De Soysa Stadium: International matches

 The first international team to play at the ground was the West Indians in 1979.
 The pitch has traditionally favoured the batsmen, but it can break up and the ball then has a tendency to keep low.
 The first Test match at the ground was against Australia on 8 September 1992.
 Allan Border made 106 and Ian Healy 71 as the visitors scored 337 in the first innings and controlled the match thereafter.
 However, half centuries from Aravinda De Silva and Hashan Tillakaratne ensured a draw for the home side.

 The most memorable of the four Test matches - they were all drawn - at the ground was the third, against South Africa.
 On the last day Jonty Rhodes defied Muttiah Muralitharan to score 101* and keep the series alive.
 Bangladesh played their first ever ODI match here against Pakistan in the 1986 Asia Cup.

 In recent times the venue is mostly used for the foreign teams to play their side games and for Sebastianites to play their home matches in the domestic season.
 In recent times the wicket has become rather low in bounce, is conducive to spin, but is generally favourable to the batsmen.
 It is also the venue for the Battle of the Golds, the annual big-match between Prince of Wales' College and St. Sebastian's College.
 The Battle of the Golds (Panadura and Moratuwa) between Moratu Maha Vidyalaya and Sri Sumangala College, Panadura.
-The Battle of the Mangosteen, between Kalutara Vidyalaya and Tissa Central College and the Battle of Greens, between Royal College, Panadura and St John's College, Panadura are played at the venue.
+The Battle of the Mangosteen, between Kalutara Vidyalaya and Tissa Central College and the Battle of Greens, between Royal College, Panadura and St John's College, Panadura and Battle of the Raigam Salpiti Taxila Central College Horana vs Piliyandala Central College are played at the venue.